hamishdickson/springtastrophe/README.md

 This is a little project for scanning your springtastrophe and building that swagger content file thingy you'd otherwise have to write by hand

+## Project Status

+This project should be considered highly experimental and not production ready

 ## Implementation

 This project is very much in the early stages and certainly does not yet do what it says here.
 Things which aren't complete yet are: